The S3 storage engine has been available since MariaDB 10.5.4.

 ERROR 3 (HY000): Got error from put_object(bubu/produkt/frm): 5 Couldn't connect to server

 one reason could be that your system doesn't allow MariaDB to connect to ports other than 3306.
-The fix is to change /etc/selinux/config
+To procedure to enable other ports is the following:

 Licensed under the Creative Commons Attribution 3.0 Unported License and the GNU Free Documentation License.